 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Did you know that the Mcdougall Hunt East neighborhood has more Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Mcdougall Hunt East neighborhood has more Canadian and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 26.3% of this neighborhood's residents have Sub-Saharan African ancestry.
+In fact, 2.8% of this neighborhood's residents have Canadian ancestry and 24.2% have Sub-Saharan African ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-In the Mcdougall Hunt East neighborhood, 31.6% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 27.0% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (24.2%), and 17.2% in manufacturing and laborer occupations.
+In the Mcdougall Hunt East neighborhood, 31.8% of the working population is employed in clerical, assistant, and tech support occupations.
+The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 27.2% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (21.4%), and 19.7% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the Mcdougall Hunt East neighborhood in Detroit, MI, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (26.3%).
-There are also a number of people of British ancestry (1.8%).
+In the Mcdougall Hunt East neighborhood in Detroit, MI, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (24.2%).
+There are also a number of people of Canadian ancestry (2.8%), and residents who report British roots (1.6%).

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in Mcdougall Hunt East neighborhood spend between 30 and 45 minutes commuting one-way to work (37.0% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
+The greatest number of commuters in Mcdougall Hunt East neighborhood spend under 15 minutes commuting one-way to work (46.0% of working residents), one of the shortest commutes across America.

-Here most residents (53.2%) drive alone in a private automobile to get to work.
-In addition, quite a number also ride the bus to get to work (17.1%) and 9.6% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
+Here most residents (60.1%) drive alone in a private automobile to get to work.
+In addition, quite a number also ride the bus to get to work (14.6%) and 5.9% of residents also hop out the door and walk to work for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.